 The Miami Hurricanes love to recruit big athletic defensive backs.
 Joseph Wylie, safety from Lauderdale Lakes-Boyd H. Anderson, (Fla.), pledged his commitment to the 'Canes.
 Wylie, 6-2, 190-pounds, recorded 30 tackles during his junior season.
-He chose The U over Florida, Georgia Tech and Ole Miss.
+He chose The U over Florida, Georgia Tech

 "Coach Shannon and I got along so well, it just seemed like a perfect fit," Wylie said.

 Mario Carter, tight end from Charlotte-Independence, (N.C.), gave his commitment to N.C.
 State.
 Carter, 6-4, 240-pounds, chose the Wolfpack over scholarship offers from Alabama, North Carolina